Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Chemotherapy includes treatment with agents (so-called cytostatic agents or cytostatics), which inhibit cell growth, thereby contributing to eliminating the tumour and potentially existent metastases.
 In order to eliminate as many of the cancer cells as possible (even those that cannot be detected by diagnostic imaging techniques such as magnetic resonance imaging), a combination of cell and, thus, tumour growth inhibiting agents that have proven to be efficient in treating soft tissue sarcomas/tumours are used.

-Frequently-used agents for rhabdomyosarcomas are, for example, actinomycin D (also known as dactinomycin), vincristine, cyclophosphamide, ifosfamide and doxorubicin (= adriamycin), in case of insufficient treatment response or in high-risk patients other agents, too.
+Frequently-used agents are, for example, vincristine, actinomycin D (also known as dactinomycin), cyclophosphamide and ifosfamide, in case of insufficient treatment response or in high-risk patients often doxorubicin (= adriamycin) and, if necessary, other agents as well.
 The combination of agents as well as their dosages and the duration of treatment vary depending on treatment or risk group.
 The cytostatic agents are given in multiple chemotherapy cycles with treatment pauses in between, which serve the patient’s recovery.

 Local therapy

-In addition to chemotherapy, local tumour control is provided by surgery and sometimes radiation therapy.
+In addition to chemotherapy and/or other systemic treatment (see “New-agent therapy” below), local tumour control is provided by surgery and sometimes radiotherapy.
 Surgical tumour removal may be performed both prior and after chemotherapy (primary or late resection, respectively), a potentially necessary radiotherapy either prior or after surgery (pre- or postoperative radiation).
-The CWS study centre and the CWS reference experts will help the local caregiver team with decision-making regarding the treatment approaches for individual patients.
-For certain patient groups with rhabdomyosarcoma, the optimal treatment design will be evaluated in the framework of a new study (FaR-RMS).
+The GPOH-STS study centre and their reference experts will help the local caregiver team with decision-making regarding the treatment approaches for individual patients (where possible, the patient should be treated as part of a GPOH-STS study or registered in the registry).

 Surgery

 Surgery aims at complete tumour removal.
-Hence, it is frequently scheduled later in the treatment plan, in fact, after the tumour volume has been decreased by chemotherapy (experts call this „late resection“).
+Hence, it is frequently scheduled later in the treatment plan, in fact, after the tumour volume has been decreased by chemotherapy (experts call this "late resection“).
 This particularly applies to soft tissue sarcomas that are known to be very responsive to chemotherapy, which hence allows to expect tumour shrinkage.
-These tumours include rhabdomyosarcomas and some other tumours behaving like RMS (therefore previously also called ”RMS-like soft tissue sarcomas“).
+These tumours include rhabdomyosarcomas and some other tumours behaving like RMS (such as synovial sarcomas and undifferentiated sarcomas).

 Surgery as the first treatment choice (primary tumour resection) is usually per-formed only when, based on diagnostic imaging results, total gross tumour resection is possible without damaging healthy tissue.
 This is limited to very small tumours with favourable location.
 For patients with tumours less responsive to chemotherapy, primary surgery may also be an option as long as it is doable.